gwilczura/observability/README.md

 1. Environment variables (applicable when deployed to Azure - secret from ENV grants access to KeyVault)
 2. Standard configuration files
-3. KeyVault - using secret from ENV on Azure or Visual Studio credentials on local debug.
+3. appsettings.local.json - custom config file, ignored by git for additional local overrides
-4. appsettings.local.json - custom config file, ignored by git for additional local overrides
+4. KeyVault - using secret from ENV on Azure or Visual Studio credentials on local debug.

-## KeyVault
+### KeyVault

 For simplicity all applications are using the same key vault (without App Configuration in the middle).
 Secrets stored in the Key Valt are: